harlan-zw/nuxt-delay-hydration/README.md

   <summary><b>What is hydration?</b></summary>
 <br>
 Hydration is the process of converting your server-side rendered HTML into a fully interactive client-side application.

-This is a critical step in the Nuxt.js lifecycle, but it can also be a major bottleneck for your application.
+This is a critical step in the Nuxt lifecycle, but it can also be a major bottleneck for your application.

 This is because the browser must wait for the hydration process to complete before it can start rendering your application.
 This can cause a significant delay in the time it takes for your application to become interactive.
 This delay can be as much as 100% of your application's total load time.
 This is a major issue for your users, and it can also have a negative impact on your Google Lighthouse score.
 This module aims to reduce this delay by delaying the hydration process until the user is ready to interact with your application.
 </details>

 <details>
-  <summary><b>Why nuxt-delay-hydration?</b></summary>
+  <summary><b>Why delay hydration?</b></summary>
 <br>
 While this is unavoidable in most apps, for static sites which depend on minimal interactivity, it is possible and safe to delay the hydration to avoid this penalty.